prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * Throw your mind back:- Think your mind back.
 * Must see about consulting:- may have to consult.
 * Tranquilliser:- a medicen to reduce stress and anxient.
+### 16th-March-2021
+* Crevices:- narrow openings or cracks in rock or wall.
+* Shrew:- (find its hindi equivalent in the next sentance).
+* Caress:- touching or holding lovingly
+* menace:- threaten.
+* Perpendicular:- (cliff or rock-face) rising very steeply.